cosm0frog/math4025/README.md

 These files take the individual sheets from each excel book (which were extrapolated from the Praat phonetic data) and averages each sheet down to a single point of data by analyzing and averaging the different formant values over time, and then converts them into which ever variable we need.

 The [ɑ] looks ends up with average F1 and F2 values, while the [eɹ] and [ɐɹ] gives us difference values, the difference between F2 and F1 and the difference between starting F3 and ending F3.

+The files CapstoneModern_ar.py, CapstoneModern_er.py, CapstoneModern_o.py, CapstoneVisualization_ar.py, CapstoneVisualization_er.py, and CapstoneVisualization_o.py are the programs that produced the Python scatter plots when given the dataframes of the data.